Mkdocs: Control Displayed Versions with Mike

 Summary:

-An update of the previously deployed MkDocs with the Mike plugin setup to keep only the three latest versions in the UI.
+We have updated MkDocs with the Mike plugin post.
+Now, it shows only the three most recent versions in the UI.
 Let's dive into the details!

 Introduction

-This is part 2 of the MkDocs with Mike integration series.
-In part 1, we covered how to enable and deploy the Mike plugin in MkDocs.
-In today's post, we cover how to update the GitHub workflows to keep only the three latest versions while displaying an Archive page that will serve users as a way to explore older documentation versions.
+This is part two of the MkDocs with Mike integration series.
+In part one, we covered how to enable and deploy the Mike plugin in MkDocs.
+In today's post, we cover the updated version of the GitHub workflows to maintain only the last three documentation versions, while displaying an Archive page that will serve users as a way to explore older documentation versions.

 GitHub Resources